kareemosama/E-Commerce-CodeBook/README.md

 - **JavaScript (Node.js):** The server-side language for building the backend.
 - **React (JavaScript):** The front-end library for building user interfaces.
+  1. JSX and components
-  1. State and props
+  2. State and props
-  2. Event handling
+  3. Event handling
-  3. Built-in hooks (e.g. useState, useEffect, useCallback, useRef)
+  4. Built-in hooks (e.g. useState, useEffect, useCallback, useRef)
-  4. Working with forms, validations, and handling form data.
+  5. Working with forms, validations, and handling form data.
-  5. Client-side routing with React Router
+  6. Client-side routing with React Router
-  6. Work with multiple API and handle data for projects
+  7. Work with multiple API and handle data for projects
 - **Tailwind CSS:** A utility-first CSS framework for styling the application.

 ## Getting Started